grodansparadis/vscp-doc-firmware/level1_introduction.md

 The first reference node is [https://grodansparadis.com/paris/paris.htmlParis](https://grodansparadis.com/paris/paris.htmlParis) which is a relay control node.
 Follow [the link](https://grodansparadis.com/paris/paris.html) to get information about it.
 The code for the node is [here at Github](https://github.com/grodansparadis/can4vscp_paris).

-The second reference node is [https://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.htmlKelvin NTC](https://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.htmlKelvin NTC) which is a temperature sensor node.
+The second reference node is [https://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.html](https://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.html) which is a temperature sensor node.
 Follow [the link](https://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.html) to get information about it.
 The code for the node is [here at Github](https://github.com/grodansparadis/can4vscp_kelvin_ntc10k).

 You find other code for AVR/ARM etc in the firmware folder.
 Some old and some new.

 ## The code

-The common VSCP node firmware code is [vscp_firmware.c](https://github.com/grodansparadis/vscp_firmware/blob/master/common/vscp_firmware.c) and [vscp_firmware.h](https://github.com/grodansparadis/vscp_firmware/blob/master/common/vscp_firmware.h).
+The common VSCP node firmware code is [vscp_firmware.c](https://github.com/grodansparadis/vscp_firmware/blob/master/common/vscp-firmware.c) and [vscp_firmware.h](https://github.com/grodansparadis/vscp-firmware/blob/master/common/vscp-firmware.h).
 Together they implement the full functionality of a Level I VSCP node.

 If you look in vscp_firmware.c  which include files that are needed